vectorgrp/sil-kit/docs/usage/quickstart.rst

 It is designed to work on Windows and Linux.
 This quick start demonstrates how to get started using the pre-built VIB release distribution.

-For building from the source tree, refer to :doc:`../development/build`.

 This guide will walk you through setting up a VIB project from scratch.
 First, the terminology required to understand the functionality is briefly discussed, then the build process and the actual code.

 .. _sec:quickstart-terminology:

-!!!
 Terminology
 -----------

 .. list-table::
  :widths: 20 80

- * - :ref:`Participant<sec:cfg-participant>`
-   - A communication node in the distributed simulation.
-Every simulation must at least define one participant.
  * - :doc:`Participant<../api/participant>`
-   - Entry point to the VIB library.
-Abstracts away the underlying middleware.
+   - A communication node in the distributed simulation and entry point to the VIB library.
      Allows creation of vehicle network controllers and other services.
-Each participant has its own Participant instance.
  * - :ref:`Services<sec:api-services>`
-   - Participants interact with each other through the means of services, e.g., a :doc:`CAN Controller<../api/can>` or a :doc:`Generic Message Publisher<../api/genericmessage>`.
+   - Participants interact with each other through the means of services, e.g., a :doc:`CAN Controller<../api/can>` or a :doc:`DataPublisher<../api/datamessage>`.
 A special service is the :doc:`Participant Controller<../api/participantcontroller>`, which provides state handling and time synchronization.
- * - :ref:`Links<sec:cfg-links>`
-   - A virtual connection between services of different participants.
-A link can, e.g., represent a CAN bus.
  * - :doc:`Configuration<../configuration/configuration>`
-   - A simulation is defined by its configuration.
-E.g., the configuration specifies participants and their services used in the simulation.
+   - The optional participant configuration file allows to easily configure a participant and its interconnection within the simulation.
+It can be used to change a participants behavior without needing to recompile its sources.
  * - Domain Id
    - A numerical label to uniquely identify a simulation run.
-     This allows running multiple simulations on the same hosts.
+     This allows running multiple simulations on the same host.
  * - :doc:`Middleware<../configuration/middleware-configuration>`
    - The concrete distributed communication implementation.
 That is, the software layer implementing the distributed message passing mechanism.
- * - :ref:`Synchronization (SyncType) <sec:cfg-participant-controller>`
-   - A configuration option that determines if and how a participant synchronizes with all other participants.
- * - :ref:`Simulation Time (TimeSync) <sec:cfg-time-sync>`
+ * - :ref:`Simulation Time <sec:cfg-time-sync>`
-   - The granularity of the simulation time depends on the configured protocol.
+   - The simulated time within a simulation as it is perceived by a participant.
+Participants might be synchronized or unsynchronized.

 A simulation consists of participants, which all share the same domain identifier.
-The participants might be physically distributed in a network, but not necessarily so.
+The participants might be physically distributed in a network or running on the same host.
 The simulation is identified by its domain among all network hosts taking part in the simulation.

 Thus, it is feasible to have multiple simulations running in parallel on the same host computer.
-Some participants have special roles, depending on the configuration of the middleware, syncronization protocol or :doc:`../vibes/overview`.
+Some participants can have special roles, depending on e.g. the synchronization and detail of the simulation or :doc:`../vibes/overview`.
-Some configurations require auxiliary programs to run on your host computer(s), for example the :ref:`VAsio Middleware<sec:mwcfg-vasio>` requires the :ref:`sec:util-registry` to work properly.
+Additionally the :ref:`VAsio Middleware<sec:mwcfg-vasio>` of the Vector Integration Bus requires the :ref:`sec:util-registry` to work properly.
-The :ref:`sec:util-launcher` is designed to simplify starting ensembles of programs that make up elaborate simulations environments.

-!!!
 Writing your first VIB application
 ----------------------------------
 This tutorial assumes that you are familiar with `CMake (https://cmake.org) <https://cmake.org>`_ and C++.

-!!!
 Using the VIB package
 ~~~~~~~~~~~~~~~~~~~~~
 The VIB distribution contains a self-contained and deployable installation in the *IntegrationBus* directory.
 The  CMake build configuration required is exported to ``IntegrationBus/lib/cmake/IntegrationBus`` and